tldr-pages/tldr/pages/common/adb-connect.md

 # adb connect

-> Connect to an android device wirelessly.
+> Connect to an Android device wirelessly.
 > More information: <https://developer.android.com/tools/adb>.

-- Pair with an android device (address and pairing code can be found in developer options):
+- Pair with an Android device (address and pairing code can be found in developer options):

 `adb pair {{ip_address}}:{{port}}`

-- Connect to an android device (port will be different from pairing):
+- Connect to an Android device (port will be different from pairing):

 `adb connect {{ip_address}}:{{port}}`